 Name: Privacy of Education Records Procedure

 A student has a right to inspect and review his or her educational data.
 Requests should be made in writing to the Registrar.
 North Hennepin Community College will provide access to view educational data immediately if possible, or within ten days of the student's request.
-A student requesting a copy of his or her educational data will be assessed the cost according to current college fee rates.
+A student requesting a copy of their educational data may be assessed the cost according to current college fee rates.

-A student has a right to consent to disclosures of information, that identify him or her personally, except to the extent that these disclosures are allowed without student consent under state and federal law.
+A student has a right to consent to disclosures of information, that identifies them personally, except to the extent that these disclosures are allowed without student consent under state and federal law.

-A student has the right to request that the Office of Records and Registration correct educational data, that he or she believes to be inaccurate or misleading.
-The student should contact the Registrar in writing and clearly identify the part of the record he or she wants changed as well as why the record is inaccurate or misleading.
+A student has the right to request that the Office of Records and Registration correct educational data, that they believe to be inaccurate or misleading.
+The student should contact the Registrar in writing and clearly identify the part of the record they want changed as well as why the record is inaccurate or misleading.
 More information is below under "Access to Educational Records by Student."
 Note: The right to challenge a grade does not apply under this policy unless the grade assigned was inaccurately recorded.

 A student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by North Hennepin Community College to comply with the requirements of FERPA.
 Students desiring to file a complaint should address the complaint to: